petros-d/docs/enterprise_versioned_docs/version-0.16/ac-support-policy.md

 title: 'Astronomer Certified Versioning and Support'
 sidebar_label: 'Versioning and Support Policy'
 id: ac-support-policy
-description: Versioning and lifecycle policy for Astronomer Certified, Astronomer's Apache Airflow offering.
+description: Versioning and lifecycle policy for Astronomer Certified, our Apache Airflow offering for Astronomer Enterprise.
 ---

 ## Overview